fantasyui-com/pookie/README.md

 # pookie
 Tiny object database for use as application state.
 The query engine is a map/filter/reduce function that automatically re-runs on record change and add.

+## Terms

+List - List of Objects
+Object - Object with uuid, version, kind, and other information

 ## About

 How do you keep track of views of data that depend on other views of data?